rferina/covid_machine_learning/README.md

 ## Database Cleaning
 **AlphaSeq:**
-The AlphaSeq data was generated from in silico experiments, with Alphaseq assays used to collect the antibodies targeted against SARS-CoV-2.
+The [AlphaSeq](https://www.nature.com/articles/s41597-022-01779-4) data was generated from in silico experiments, with Alphaseq assays used to collect the antibodies targeted against SARS-CoV-2.
 Alphaseq assays measure protein-protein interactions via the frequency of barcode pairs after next generation sequencing, with a higher frequency indicating stronger protein-protein interactions.
 The barcodes along with controls are used to estimate binding affinity, which is a numerical representation of how likely an antibody and antigen are to interact.

 This dataset contains single chain fragment variable antibodies, or scFV, which are recombinant antibodies that contain one light chain and one heavy chain connected by a linker peptide.
 However this is a significant structural difference, and these single chain antibodies mean this data cannot be combined with the other datasets for machine learning.

 The AlphaSeq dataset contains three replicates for each assay.
 However, including replicates could result in overfitting of the machine learning model.
 Before removing the replicates, their binding affinities were averaged before removal in order to have the best representation for the machine learning model to learn from.
 Only the first entry of the three replicates was kept.
 Rows with missing values were also excluded.
-After cleaning, there were $87,807$ usable records of the $1,259,701$ total records.
+After cleaning, there were 87,807 usable records of the 1,259,701 total records.

 **CoV-AbDab:**